bala-deensai/eos-ai-workshop/README.md

- 👋 Hi, I'm [BALA DEENSAI.J
+ 👋 Hi, I'm BALA DEENSAI.J

-I'm a Grade 11 student at EOS Sunshine School, Chennai.
+I'm a Grade 9 student at EOS Sunshine School, Chennai.
 This is my portfolio for the EOS × Spark AI Workshop 2026.

 ## Why I'm learning AI